newbieg/SnagBrowser/README.md

 This is a work-in-progress of course.
 Next to be implemented is a back/foreward/refresh button set, but that's been on my mind since I started this project.
 For now, right-click on white area and it will give those options or use the shortcuts as listed above.

+##Build:
+Either use qtcreator5 on the SnagBrowser.pro file, or use $make in the command line.
+Then move the newly created executable into your local bin or run from the folder you built it in.